Vincentvjj/benchmarking-ec/jmeter/README.md

 PREREQUISITES

-- Jmeter 3.3 package with plugins
+- Jmeter 3.3 package with plugins - https://jmeter-plugins.org/downloads/old/
 - Java 8
 - NodeJs
-- Required Certificates/keys
+- Required Certificates/keys.
+We have provided our keys in the ../keys and ../keys/aws folder, for the sake of easily reporducing the test.
+But you can also create one, refer to this page: https://www.blazemeter.com/blog/how-set-your-jmeter-load-test-use-client-side-certificates

 HOW TO?
-- clone
+- git clone
 - download https://github.com/emqtt/mqtt-jmeter
 - add it to the Jmeter root lib/ext